Implemented incorrectly, it’s a waste of time and resources – not to mention opportunity.

 2. Ask the right questions

-The 360 Degree Feedback questionnaire should be connected to overall team and company goals.
+The 360 Degree Feedback software should be connected to overall team and company goals.
 Individual quotas and targets should be left to performance reviews.
 This is not the time to see if an employee is “on track.”
 Instead of focusing on performance, a 360 review should target areas like behaviours and competencies.
 Does the employee have a blind spot or a soft skill that might need improving?
 That being said, a 360 review should focus on strengths and not be used to identify weaknesses.
 In that sense, it’s important to review questions before the rollout.
 Do they include instructions to keep the responses constructive, or do they allow opportunity for the reviewer to get personal?

 3. Measure the right skills